Validator Tools for Ethereum validator operators.

 Operational layer

-Validator Tools desktop
+Validator Tools desktop GUI

 Plans runs · models queues & fees · keeps history